-In some instance it is useful to map the morphology and dynamic of the ER against a fixed spatial reference point, such as the site of a fungal hyphal penetration peg, a local region of photobleaching, or a localised wounding response.
+In some instance it is useful to map the morphology and dynamic of the ER against a fixed spatial reference point, such as the site of a

 The Set button (Fig. 10.10 (c)) allows the user to manually define a reference point on the image, which is saved with the experiment.
 The manual reference point can be removed using the Clear button, in which case it defaults to the center of the image.
 If the internal checkbox is ticked, clicking the Distance button will calculate the distance constrained by the shortest path through the network, otherwise, the euclidean distance will be calculated directly to the reference point.